Phase Six

 For more information on creating a character, see the chapters Create a character and Rolls and Checks.

-While the players each create a character for the game, the game master prepares a story.
-This is often called an adventure or plot.
-This story is not, as in a novel, written out to the last detail.
-Instead, it is a rough script consisting of a possible course of events, the description of places, as well as so-called non-player characters (also NPC).
+While each player creates a character for the game, the game master prepares a story.
+This is often called an adventure, plot or campaign.
+This story is not, as like a novel, written out to the last detail.
+Instead, it is a rough script consisting of a general setting, possible courses of events, the description of places and locations, as well as so-called non-player characters (NPC).

-Once the game starts, everyone acts in the role of their characters.
-The game leader describes situations with words, maps or drawings.
+Once the game starts, everyone player acts in the role of their character.
+The game leader describes situations to the best of their ability and occasionally shows maps or drawings.
 The players speak for their characters in the first person ("I'm taking a picture of the house at the edge of the forest.").
 If the characters' actions have an uncertain outcome, checks are used and dice are rolled.

-After the preparations have been completed, the group around game leader Julia meets on a Discord server to transmit video and voice there.
+After preparing, the group around game leader Julia meets on a Discord video chat.
 They choose Owlbear Rodeo as the platform for a virtual game table to represent their characters there as figures with markers.
+(There are many more online platforms, do a search ;) )

 Julia: "It is the 2nd of January 1982.
 You are in a pub in the tranquil town of Lindfield in the south of England.
-It is now late in the evening, and outside the door the light drizzle has caused the blanket of snow from the last few days to be covered in a thin layer of ice.
+It is late in the evening, and outside a light drizzle has caused the blanket of snow from the last few days to be covered in a thin layer of ice.
 It's going to be cold tonight, and slippery.
-The pub is well filled, and you hear Tainted Love from a jukebox as you wait for another pint.
+The pub is well filled, and you hear the song Tainted Love from a jukebox as you wait for another pint.
 With a creak, the front door opens and a cloud of fine rain enters the pub.
-Immediately followed by a figure in a far too small plastic yellow rain jacket."
+Immediately followed by a figure in a far too tight plastic yellow rain jacket."

-So this is the prelude, and Tom decides that Jamie would like to have a look at the newcomer.
+This is the prelude, and Tom decides that his character Jamie would like to have a look at the newcomer.
 He announces the actions for Jamie:

 Tom: "I'm going to have a very close look at the stranger, I've already noticed this ill-fitting jacket."

 Julia: "You notice that wet, black hair is falling from under the hood into the face of an old man.
-Why don't you throw perception once to see more?"
+Why don't you do a perception check, to see what else is going on?"

-So it is about a cooperative development of the story through the actions of the characters.
+So you see, the whole game is about a cooperative development of the story through the actions of the characters.
 The game leader has a plan of how the story could develop, which characters could appear and what their motivations actually are.
 Something is happening around the players' characters, and they are drawn into this action.

 Where this story leads is uncertain.
-It may be that something bad is prevented, or that a secret is uncovered.
-The game leader has a rough plan, but the players mainly determine the progress.
+It may be that something bad is about to happen, or that a secret is uncovered.
+The game leader has a rough plan, but the players determine the progress.

 Design note: It's all about storytelling